hexplor/grav-plugin-latest-tweets/README.md

 If you use the admin plugin, you can install directly through the admin plugin by browsing the `Plugins` tab and clicking on the `Add` button.

 ## Configuration
 Before configuring this plugin, you should copy the `user/plugins/latest-tweets/latest-tweets.yaml` to `user/config/plugins/latest-tweets.yaml` and only edit that copy.

+Firstly you will need to register your app / website with Twitters developer site. (https://dev.twitter.com) you will then get your consumer key, consumer secret, access token and your access token secret.
+You then need to add them to your config file.

 Here is the default configuration and an explanation of available options: